-Singles: Best eight (8) results will only be calculated from tournaments contested in either 12/u or 14/u tournaments;

-Doubles: 25% of best six (6) results will only be calculated from tournaments contested in either b) Athletes that have turned 13 years of age and are still 14 years of age (i.e. born in year 2002 (until they turn 15 years of age), 2003 or 2004.

-12/u or 14/u tournaments;
+- a) Athletes that are 12 years of age or younger (i.e. born within the year 2006 or later) - Singles: Best eight (8) results will only be calculated from tournaments contested in either 12/u or 14/u tournaments; - Doubles: 25% of best six (6) results will only be calculated from tournaments contested in either 12/u or 14/u tournaments;

-Singles: Best eight (8) results can be calculated from tournaments contested in either 12/u or

-14/u tournaments.
-If applicable, athletes can have results from a maximum of three (3)

-16/u and one (1) 18/u events count towards their ranking.

-Doubles: Best six (6) results can be calculated from tournaments contested in either 12/u or 14/u tournaments.
+- Singles: Best eight (8) results can be calculated from tournaments contested in either 12/u or 14/u tournaments.
+If applicable, athletes can have results from a maximum of three (3) 16/u and one (1) 18/u events count towards their ranking. - Doubles: 25% of best six (6) results can be calculated from tournaments contested in either 12/u or 14/u tournaments.
 If applicable, athletes can have results from a maximum of two (2) 16/u and one (1) 18/u events count towards their ranking.

-Please note a major change for 2017 - Player's will now only receive points from Australian Money Tournaments (AMTs) from the end of the month once they have turned 15 years of age.
+Please note a major change for 2018 - Player's will now only receive points from Australian Money Tournaments (AMTs) from the end of the month once they have turned 15 years of age.
 For example, if a player turns 15 years-old on September 1, they will receive AMT points when the End of September rankings are released on October 8.

-c) Athletes that have turned 15 years of age or still 16 years of age (i.e. born during years 2000, 2001 and within 2002)
+c) Athletes that have turned 15 years of age or still 16 years of age (i.e. born during years 2001, 2002 and within 2003)

-Singles: Best eight (8) results can only include a maximum of four (4) post junior tournaments.

-(Note that the mix here could - for example - include eight junior results, however can only have a maximum of four post junior results);

-Doubles: 25% of best six (6) results can only include a maximum of three (3) post junior tournaments.
-(Note that the mix here could - for example - include six junior results, however can only have a maximum of three post junior results);
+- Singles: Best eight (8) results can only include a maximum of four (4) post junior tournaments.
+(Note that the mix here could for example include eight junior results, however can only have a maximum of four post junior results); - Doubles: 25% of best six (6) results can only include a maximum of three (3) post junior tournaments.
+(Note that the mix here could for example include six junior results, however can only have a maximum of three post junior results);

-d) Athletes that have turned 17 years of age or older (i.e. born within the year 2000 or earlier)
+d) Athletes that have turned 17 years of age or older (i.e. born within the year 2001 or earlier)

-Singles: No restriction on formation of best eight (8) results;

-Doubles: No restriction on formation of 25% of best six (6) results;
+- Singles: No restriction on formation of best eight (8) results; - Doubles: No restriction on formation of 25% of best six (6) results;